cuttlebelle/cuttlebelle/README.md

 │                      # it will be converted to `page2/subpage1/index.html`
 │
 ├── assets/            # The assets folder
-└── src/               # The `src` folder is where your layout lives
+└── code/              # The `code` folder is where your layout lives
 ```

 _(_ 💡 _All folders can be configured in your `package.json` file via the [cuttlebelle customizations](#customizations).)_